 Woodhull - Alpha is a very small town located in the state of Illinois.
 With a population of 2,752 people and just one neighborhood, Woodhull - Alpha is the 498th largest community in Illinois.
-Woodhull - Alpha has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Woodhull - Alpha has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Woodhull - Alpha is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Woodhull - Alpha is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Woodhull - Alpha who work in office and administrative support (11.63%), teaching (10.17%), and management occupations (9.80%).